camille-si/camille-si.github.io/_pages/special-session-qomex26.md

   <li>Novel frameworks and paradigms to better integrate ethical assessments in UX evaluations</li>
   <li>QoE/UX studies of ethics-related features (e.g. consent mechanism, accessibility, ...), or QoE/UX studies with a particular focus on an ethical aspect (focus on under-represented participants, inclusivity...)</li>
 </ul>

+<h2> Dates and informations </h2>
+The special session will be a part of the conference program and accepted papers will be published as a part of the proceedings of QoMEX 2026.
+Submitted papers will be peer-reviewed by the conference reviewers.

+Full Paper Registration (title, abstract, and author list): <b>February 6, 2026</b>
+Full Papers Submission: <b>February 13, 2026</b>
+Full Papers Notification: <b>April 10, 2026</b>

 <h2> Organisers </h2>